dahernan/goHystrix/README.md

 numberOfSamplesToStore - 50 values (you store the duration of the 50 successful calls using reservoir sampling)
 ```

-### You can customize the default values when you invoke
+### You can customize the default values when you create the command
 ```go

 // errorPercetageThreshold - 60.0